-PROPOSAL NO. 4: APPROVAL OF THE SALE OF THE PROLIEVE ASSETS TO BOSTON SCIENTIFIC accordance with the terms and conditions of the Asset Purchase Agreement between the Company and Boston Scientific, dated as of April 17, 2007 (the "Asset Purchase Agreement").
-The principal terms of of Directors Asset Purchase Agreement described below under the heading "Summary of the Asset Purchase Agreement."
+PROPOSAL NO. 4: APPROVAL OF THE SALE OF THE PROLIEVE ASSETS TO BOSTON SCIENTIFIC

+You are being asked to ratify and approve the sale of the Company's Prolieve assets to Boston Scientific Corporation ("Boston Scientific") for an aggregate amount of \$60 million, subject to reduction in accordance with the terms and conditions of the Asset Purchase Agreement between the Company and Boston Scientific, dated as of April 17, 2007 (the "Asset Purchase Agreement").
+The principal terms of the Asset Purchase Agreement are described below under the heading "Summary of the Asset Purchase Agreement."
 On April 17, 2007, our Board of Directors approved the Asset Purchase Agreement, determining that its terms are fair to and in the best interests of the Company and its stockholders.